WenzhiDong/Heart_Disease_Analysis/README.md

 ## Random Forest

+### Data Overview
+![data](Resource/data.png)

+"target" is the dependent variable.
+Other variables are feature variables.

 ### Data preprocessing
 The data was spilted into two groups.
 Random Forest Model was used.

-### Data Overview
-![data](Resource/data.png)

 ### Confusion Matrix